ZijieJin/scFusion/README.md

 # scFusion  [![DOI](https://zenodo.org/badge/372129480.svg)](https://zenodo.org/badge/latestdoi/372129480)

 scFusion is a computational pipeline for detecting gene fusions at single-cell resolution. scFusion works on Linux/Mac OS.
 If you have any questions related to scFusion, please visit https://github.com/ZijieJin/scFusion and post them on the *Issues* page.
+If you have any problem, please email me: jinzijie@pku.edu.cn

-##Notification
+## Notification

 A new version will be released soon!
 We will make it easy to use.